misinizana/library-management/README.md

 ## 🚀 Quick Start
 # You can run the app locally using Docker
 ⚠️**Switch to `dev` branch**
+You need an OpenRouter api key in your .env to run the app locally.
 ```bash
 # 1. Clone repo
 git clone https://github.com/misinizana/library-management.git